NativeScript/docs/content/guide/ios-marshalling.md

 ## Objective-C Selectors

-In Objective-C `SEL` is a data type that represents the name of a method of an Objective-C class.
-NativeScript exposes this data type as a JavaScript string.
-Whenever an API expects a selector value in Objective-C, it's JavaScript projection will expect a string with the method name.
+In Objective-C, a `SEL` is a data type that represents a method name in an Objective-C class.
+NativeScript exposes this data type in the form of a JavaScript string.
+When working with APIs in Objective-C, if an API expects a selector value, the corresponding JavaScript projection in NativeScript will expect a string representing the method name.

 ```objc
 NSMutableString *aString = [[NSMutableString alloc] init];